FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

     *Figure 35.
     Landuse with Vegetative Cover.*

-    It is used to adjust *XKSAT* (Eq.
-    2) as a function of the vegetation cover VC (Eq.8) from the landuse table when XSAT < 0.4 in/hr.
+    It is used to adjust *XKSAT* (Eq.2) as a function of the vegetation cover VC (Eq.8) from the landuse table when XSAT < 0.4 in/hr.
-    This requires a computation of the ratio of the hydraulic conductivity for the vegetative cover to the bare ground hydraulic conductivity (Eq.
+    This requires a computation of the ratio of the hydraulic conductivity for the vegetative cover to the bare ground hydraulic conductivity (Eq.9):
-    9):

     .. math::
        :label: